JSJ decomposition for handlebody-knots: Classification

-}, where $\square=\snode$ or $\hnode$, and the unlabeled node corresponds to a Seifert fibered solid torus without exceptional fiber. \end{theorem} \begin{proof} Let $A,A',A''$ be the non-separating annuli corresponding to the edges of $\Gamma$.
-None of them is of type $2$-$1$ by Corollary \ref{cor:unique_annulus} or of type $3$-$3$ with a non-trivial boundary slope pair by Corollaries \ref{cor:unique_annulus} and \ref{cor:typethreethree_nontrivial_slope} since no two of them separate $\ComplHK$.
-Therefore, $A,A',A''$ are of type $2$-$2$ or of type $3$-$3$ with a trivial boundary slope.
-By Lemma \ref{lm:typethreethree_trivial_slope}, at most one of them is of type $3$-$3$, whereas by Corollary \ref{cor:three_typetwotwo}, at most two of them is of type $2$-$2$.
-This implies $\charhk$ is \scalebox{0.5}{
+Let $\charE$ be the characteristic diagram of $\ComplHK$, and $\charhk$ the annulus diagram of $\pair$. \begin{theorem}[\textbf{$\theta$-shape characteristic diagram}] If $\charE$ is \raisebox{-.2 cm}{ }, then $\charhk$ is \raisebox{-.2 cm}{ }, $\square=\snode$ or $\hnode$, and the Seifert fibered solid torus has no exceptional fiber. \end{theorem} \begin{proof} Let $A,A',A''$ be the non-separating annuli corresponding to the edges of $\charE$.
+None of them is of type $2$-$1$ by Corollary \ref{cor:unique_annulus} or of type $3$-$3$ with a non-trivial slope pair by Corollaries \ref{cor:unique_annulus} and \ref{cor:typethreethree_nontrivial_slope} since no two of them separate $\ComplHK$.
+Therefore, $A,A',A''$ are of type $2$-$2$ or of type $3$-$3$ with a trivial slope.
+By Lemma \ref{lm:typethreethree_trivial_slope}, at most one of them is of type $3$-$3$, whereas by Corollary \ref{cor:three_typetwotwo}, at most two of them is of type $2$-$2$, so $\charhk$ is \raisebox{-.25 cm}{ }.